vitamincheng/summary/source/CH4/Section28.rst

 Installation (censo)
 ---------------------------------------------------------------------

-| 4 different project (xtb, crest, censo and orca) are need to install your system and unfortunately the crest and censo are only executive under linux oerating system.
+| 4 different projects (xtb, crest, censo and orca) are needed to install your system and, but unfortunately, crest and censo only run under on linux operating systems.
 |
-| OS version: UBUNTU 20.04 and 22.04.
+| OS version: UBUNTU 20.04, 22.04 and 24.04.
 | Xtb version: 6.4.1
 | Crest verison: 2.11.2
 | Censo version: 1.2.0
 | Orca version:  6.0.2 or 6.0.3 (need OipenMPI 4.1.1)

 | Assigning PATH variables
 | Below is added code in my .bashrc file

 .. code-block:: bash

         #openmpi